The Way of the Master: Television series

 The Way of the Master is a television show hosted by Cameron and Comfort.
 Production started in 2004.
 Currently, it has been released up to season four.
 WOTM is broadcast on the Trinity Broadcasting Network, FamilyNet, Sky Angel, Christian Television Network, along with other media outlets, and can be watched in more than 100 countries.

 In 2006, Comfort recorded a segment for The Way of the Master's television show in which he argued that the banana was an "atheists' nightmare", arguing that it displayed many user-friendly features that were evidence of intelligent design.
 Comfort retracted the video and claims upon learning that the banana is a result of artificial selection by humans, and that the wild banana is small and unpalatable.

 The show won the National Religious Broadcasters' People’s Choice 2004, 2005, 2006, and Best Program, 2005 and 2006.

 Radio show

 The Way of the Master Radio, WOTMR, was a syndicated two-hour, daily radio show hosted by former stand-up comedian Todd Friel.
 WOTMR was broadcast on various local radio outlets, internet streaming and on Sirius XM Radio.
 The show ran from January 2006 until November 2008, when it was renamed Wretched Radio, broadcast through FamilyNet.
+The Way of the Master Radio web link is no longer active for the ministry.